by-jp/www.byjp.me/content/notes/twitter/224071664340709377/index.md

 - imported
 - from-twitter
 ---
-A mum shouts at a screaming toddler "God\!
-You're like a *child\!*"
+A mum shouts at a screaming toddler "God!
+You're like a *child!*"